Samreay/DSGoPipeline/README.md

 Finally, we'll turn the data processing and report into a multi stage workflow, and hook the dashboard up to the production model.

+## Adding tracking

+First thing we want to do is to start a tracking server:

+`mlflow ui`

+By default this will just use the file system.
+We'll switch to SQLite soon as there are some things you can't do on the file system.

+Then we want to go through our notebooks and convert things over to make use of mlflow.

+1. Starting with the linear regression, we see how simple it is to log metrics and the model.
+2. With the RFRegressor, see how we can also log model parameters.
+And then see that you have multiple runs in a single execution, if you really want!
+3. Then with Keras, we make use of autolog.
+And note that we could have done that with the other two as well!

+This tracking raises two questions:
+* How can someone reproduce the exact run?
+* How can we pick a model to serve?